potacho/data-project-template/README.md

 # Data Project README file

 The README file describes the essence of the project playing the most important role.
-Most visitors (i.e.: potential recruiters) will simply scroll down about twice on the README and leave if they are not interested.
-So, the README file should provide the reason why recruiters want to checkout your project (and maybe hire you!!!).
+Most visitors will simply scroll down about twice on the README and leave if they are not interested.
+So, the README file should provide the reason **why** to checkout your project!!!).
 Bearing that in mind, your job is to:
 - Tell them what it is (with context).
 - Show them what it looks like in action.
 - Show them how they use it.